South Dakota Disability: How to Qualify

 There’s usually a 5-month waiting period for benefits.
 That means South Dakota disability recipients could receive their first payments about 6 months after approval.

-You can avoid delays by having an attorney file your claim.
+You can avoid disability adjudication delays by hiring an attorney to file your claim.
 That’s because the forms are complicated and require a lot of documentation.
 Almost half of the people who apply are turned down for basic paperwork mistakes.
-When a South Dakota disability lawyer files your claim, your likelihood of being approved is almost tripled!
+When a South Dakota disability lawyer files your claim, your likelihood of approval is almost tripled!
 Disability attorneys work on contingency.
-That means you won’t pay any legal fees unless the SSA approves you for benefits.
-For most people, it’s worth it to pay the one-time attorney’s fee to avoid going 2 or more years without income.
+That means you won’t pay any legal fees unless the SSA awards you benefits.
+For most people, it’s worth it to pay the one-time attorney’s fee to avoid going 2+ years without income.

-If your claim is rejected, you have 60 days to appeal in writing.
+Once the Social Security Administration rejects your first claim, you have 60 days to appeal in writing.
 Your first appeal is called a reconsideration.
 This process takes about 100 days, or 3.5 months, to complete.
 If your reconsideration is denied, you can request an appeals hearing before an Administrative Law Judge.
-That could take up to a year, and judges approve only 11% of appealed claims.
-If your case is successful, you may still wait almost 2 years for your first payment.
+The hearing process could take up to a year, but judges approve only 11% of appealed claims.
+If your hearing is successful, you may still wait almost 2 years for your first payment.

-How much South Dakota disability recipients get depends on how much they earned while working.
+How much assistance South Dakota disability recipients get depends on how much they earned while working.
 Payment equals 40% of your average monthly paycheck over a 35-year work history.
-Disabled workers receive an average of $1,358 in monthly SSDI for 2022; however, the most you can get is $3,345 per month.
-To get SSDI payments higher than $3,000/month, you must earn $139,000 annually for a decade before becoming disabled.
+Disabled workers will get paid an average of $1,537 in monthly SSDI benefits for 2024.
+However, the most you can get is $3,822 per month.
+To get SSDI payments higher than $3,000/month, you must earn $150,000+ annually for a decade before becoming disabled.
 You also may receive a higher payment if Congress approves a COLA increase.

 4. How Long Can I Get SSDI Payments?

-The SSA requires you to pass disability updates every 3-7 years until you reach full retirement age.
-After that, you begin receiving regular Social Security retirement benefits.
+The SSA requires you to pass disability updates every 3-7 years until you turn 67.
+After that, you begin receiving regular Social Security retirement.
 Your monthly amount stays the same, and you don’t have to fill out any more paperwork.

 Working with a South Dakota disability lawyer improves your chances of getting benefits by almost 3x.
-A qualified Social Security attorney charges nothing if you don’t win.
-If your case is successful, then you’ll only pay a small, one-time fee.
+A qualified Social Security attorney charges nothing for this service unless you win.
+If your case is successful, then you’ll only pay one small fee.

 Get Your Free Benefits Evaluation